Nashhz/FLanceBERT-digital-freelance-job-semantic-matching/README.md

 ## 📌 Overview

 **FLanceBERT** combines state-of-the-art NLP with practical web scraping and database management to help match freelancers to relevant jobs more accurately than simple keyword searches.
+⚠️ Note: This project is still a work in progress.
+New features and improvements will be added and documented over time.
 ---

 ## 🚀 Key Features